clonejo/clubstatusd/api-specification.md

     "id": 123,            // unique identifier, always increasing "time": 1234567890,   // UNIX timestamp, in seconds "type": "status",     // the action type
-    "note": "some string" // not interpreted, maximum length of 80 characters }
+    "note": "some string" // not interpreted, maximum length of 80 bytes (UTF-8) }
 ```